emmanuel-battesti/place-bot/README.md

 ### directory *tools*

 In this directory, you may find some tools...
-For example, the program *image_to_map.py* allows to build a map from a black and white image.
+For example, the program *image_to_world.py* allows to build a world from a black and white image.

 ## Submission